v-for-vincent/blog/content/django_auction.rst

 .. todo:: Cobertura and violations

+To determine when the project gets built, check "poll SCM" and fill in:

+   * /5 * * * *

+Note that there should not be a space after the first asterisk.
+I had to enter one because Vim's .rst syntax highlighting doesn't play nicely with it.

-I follow the setup in the tutorial, but to run the tests, I specify these build steps:
+To run the tests, I specify these build steps (as "shell script"):

    virtualenv my_env
    my_env/bin/pip install -r requirements.txt